skrivov/agentic-blog-writer-nextjs/lib/README.md

 Agentic Blog Writer saves files on server filesystem.
 Apps that perform filesystem writes cannot be deployed on Vercel or Netlify without elaborate workarounds; AWS is the recommended platform for such applications.

-# Workbench A/B Testing Framework
+# Workbench: A/B Testing Framework CONCEPT

 This library provides a flexible framework for running A/B tests on LLM-generated blog posts.
 Our goal is to compare different workflows (e.g., _basic_, _chainOfThoughts_, _writerCritic_, _deepResearch_) on a range of user prompts and then evaluate their outputs using custom judges.